Wayruha/document-library/README.rst

 How to run this project
 -----------------------

-Go to the project root directory (where docker-compose.yml exists)
+Go to the project root directory (where docker-compose.yml exists) and run from terminal:

        ``docker-compose up``